 Confirming our family’s heritage, the Preston County Journal once reported that Rebecca was "of German descent" and that her "parents were German."

 Rebecca married John Smart Murdock (1809-1906), a native of Uniontown, Fayette County, PA, the son Thomas and Susan (Guseman) Murdock.
-John lost his father in battle in the War of 1812 on Long Island, NY.
-At age five, he moved with his mother to Morgantown "and learned the blacksmith trade," said the West Virginia Argus.
+John had lost his father in battle in the War of 1812 on Long Island, NY.
+Then at the age of five, he relocated with his mother to Morgantown where he "learned the blacksmith trade," said the West Virginia Argus.
 The History of Preston County reports that he "was reared by Godfrey Guseman," a kinsman.

 Rebecca and John lived at Morgantown, Monongalia County, WV, and Kingwood, Preston County, WV.
 Morgantown, hard by the Monongahela River.
 The Argus said that John "came to Kingwood [in 1847] and opened a shop and worked at the trade for forty years.
 He was a life-long Democrat and cast his first vote for General Jackson."

 Their children were Thomas I. Murdock, William B. Murdock, Israel B. Murdock, Marcellus H. Murdock, Godfrey G. Murdock, Susan F. Gribble, James Eyster Murdock Sr., Elisha H. Murdock, Mary Adaline Peters, Elizabeth Jane "Jennie" Ehrlich and Charles Edgar Murdock.